Card-Saver/SDK-IOS/README.md

 Disclaimer: Please note that we no longer support older versions of SDKs and Modules.
 We recommend that the latest versions are used.

-Cardstream iOS SDK
+iOS SDK
 ==================

 Overview
 ---------
-iOS SDK that can be used to allow the use of the Cardstream payment gateway within an iOS application.
+iOS SDK that can be used to allow the use of the payment gateway within an iOS application.

 Requirements